osohq/oso/docs/more/dev-tools/tracing.rst

 Enabling Tracing
 ********************

-Debug mode is enabled by setting an environment variable ``POLAR_LOG=1``
+Debug mode is enabled by setting an environment variable: ``POLAR_LOG=1``.

-It will print out ``[debug]`` messages during query evaluation that shows how the query is executed.
+It will print out ``[debug]`` messages during query evaluation that show how the query is executed.
-Notable things include
+Notable things include:

 * Queries and subquery evaluations.
 * Showing values that are bound to variables for each expression.
-* Showing which rules a polar predicate call will evaluate.
+* Showing which rules a Polar predicate call will evaluate.
-* Showing values returned from application classes.
+* Showing values returned from calls into the application.

 Example
 -------